Diamond Dallas Page: All Elite Wrestling (2019–2020)

-Yoga
+Fitness career

 Page developed a yoga fitness program initially called Yoga for Regular Guys Workout (YRG), after discovering the health benefits of yoga through his then-wife Kimberly while he recovered from ruptures to his L4/L5 discs in 1998.
 His favorite kind of yoga (according to his "Yoga for Regular Guys" book published in 2005) is "Power Yoga", an American-style version of "Ashtanga Style" yoga.
 Page worked with chiropractor Dr. Craig Aaron, and developed the Yoga for Regular Guys Workout.

 Page developed the book into a series of workout videos titled DDP Yoga (formerly YRG).
 DDP Yoga was featured in a video about Arthur Boorman in May 2012.
 The story was picked up by the mainstream media, including Good Morning America.
 The video describes the journey of Arthur Boorman, a disabled veteran who was told by doctors he would never walk again.
 After spending fifteen years on crutches, Boorman followed Page's yoga plan for ten months and documented his progress on home video.
 He lost 140 pounds and regained the strength and flexibility to walk and run without his crutches, back braces or leg braces.

 On February 21, 2014, Page appeared on the ABC series Shark Tank, where he was seeking $200,000 for a 5% share in the DDP Yoga company.
 He declined to sell a 50% share for that same amount to Kevin O'Leary.
 Page had hoped to use the money to develop a mobile app.
 The other investors were impressed by Boorman's improvement but believed the home exercise market was too competitive and also predicted net profits ($800,000 in the previous year) would fall.
 Page later said he sold more than $1 million worth of products in the first six days after his appearance.

-Documentaries and podcast
+In 2017 Chuck Carroll of CBS wrote on the impact of DDP Yoga stating "The program has extended the careers of fellow wrestlers and improved the quality of life of those who hung up the boots long ago.
+But some of the biggest success stories are from the average Joes who have used the app to achieve radical body transformations."

+Other media

+Page released his autobiography, Positively Page: The Diamond Dallas Page Journey, on February 1, 2000.
+On January 15, 2019, Rodale Books released Page's second book, Positively Unstoppable: The Art of Owning It.
+The book includes a foreword by Mick Foley.

-In 2015, he was a main subject in the documentary The Resurrection of Jake the Snake, which chronicled Page helping Jake Roberts through rehabilitation.
+In 2015, he helped produce The Resurrection of Jake the Snake, a documentary that chronicled the rehabilitation of Jake Roberts.

 In 2016, Page was featured on the Nine Legends Expansion Pack to talk about his friend Bill Goldberg.

 Page currently hosts a radio show titled DDP Radio.
-Since January 4, 2022, Page has taken part in a podcast with Jake Roberts and Conrad Thompson titled DDP Snakepit.
-As of February 2025, Page has been documenting his efforts in helping fellow former-professional wrestling legend Lex Luger overcome an unfortunate spinal infarction that left Luger with a pinched nerve in his neck and paralysis.
-There was a period after this injury where Luger managed to walk very short distances, showing improvement, but by October 2021, Luger was reliant on a wheelchair for mobility, again.
-By February 2025, Page had successfully brought Luger back to his feet and has helped him be more capable of standing and walking short distances on his own, again, and has stated Luger is making great strides in his progress.
+In 2022, Page co-hosted a podcast with Jake Roberts and Conrad Thompson titled DDP Snakepit.